hansyao/Hackintosh_Monterey_M4800/README.md

 # Dell Precision M4800 Workstation - Hackintosh
 * OpenCore Version 0.7.9
 * Monterey 12.3

+>it's tested based on M4800, however, it should be also applied to Dell Precision M6800 which hardware similar to M4800

 **Highlights:**
 * BIOS Configuration: **MUST** disable `Secure Boot`.
 For other options, it would be fine if just keep by default.